Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 • All others: 7.44 billion USD (+5%)

-The Cloud Intelligence Group division remained a significant contributor to growth, with strong demand for AI-related products playing a crucial role.
+The Cloud Intelligence Group division remained one of the key growth contributors, with strong demand for AI-related products playing a crucial role.

-Alibaba’s management expressed confidence in achieving a return to double-digit revenue growth in the second half of 2025.
-This was expected to be driven by continued investment in cloud technology and artificial intelligence.
-The company’s strategic focus on innovation and digital transformation provided a firm foundation for further expansion.
+Alibaba’s management expressed confidence in achieving a return to double-digit revenue growth in the second half of 2025, driven by continued investment in cloud technology and artificial intelligence.
+The company’s strategic focus on innovation and digital transformation provides a firm foundation for further expansion.

-Alibaba Group Holding Limited June quarter 2025 report
+Alibaba Group Holding Limited June quarter 2025 results

 On 29 August 2025, Alibaba Group Holding Limited published its results for the June quarter 2025, ended 30 June.
 Key figures are as follows: